idaholab/moose/framework/doc/content/sqa/framework_srs.md

 of the software is through any standard terminal program generally available on all supported operating systems.
 Similarly, for the purpose of interacting through the software, there is only a single user, "the user", which interacts with the software through the command-line.
 MOOSE does not maintain any back-end database or interact with any system daemons.
-It is a simple executable, which may be launched from the command line and writes out various result files as it runs.
+It is a executable, which may be launched from the command line and writes out various result files as it runs.

 !media media/sqa/usage_diagram_uml.svg